Quia Sum, Cogito: Chapter 1

 “A bit after 7:30.
 I was going to let you sleep in.”

 Forgot, we are scheduled to donate to the Squatters.
-Of course it would be our turn today.
+I didn’t realize until this moment that Tess’s desire to help the unfortunate would conflict with… Of course it would be our turn today.

-I pull my shirt over the metallic cuff – hiding it from view – as she hops over to me assisted by the furniture (nightstand, dresser, and so on) between us.
+I pull my shirt over the metallic cuff – hiding it from view – as she hops over to me assisted by the furniture between us (nightstand, dresser, and so on).
 I let my eyes wash over her.
 A long t-shirt and skivvies looks good on her.
-She doesn’t seem to have aged in our 3 years being together.
+She doesn’t seem to have aged in our 3 years being together other than the fading highlights she used to treat her hair with.
 She matches my height.
-Her body has changed by a small amount, slightly heavier than her original medium build although much of that is the result of her bedrest while she was healing.
-Her new haircut now only frames half her face and is a welcome change.
-I can’t help but feel lucky as she gives me a kiss on the cheek.
+Her body has changed by a small amount, slightly heavier than her original medium build as a result of her bedrest while she was healing.
+Her new haircut, which she has only been sporting for 3 days, only frames half her face.
+The welcome change gives a feel of novel familiarity, and I can’t help but feel lucky as she gives me a kiss on the cheek.

 I recollect my thoughts, “Right.
 Right.
 I forgot it was the 12th.
 What are you making for them?”